Volunteer Days at Historic Evergreen Cemetery

 Sign up for each volunteer opportunity via HandsOn Greater Richmond.

-Please join the Enrichmond Foundation at Evergreen Cemetery for a series of volunteer clean-up days every Saturday in November – December 8th from 9am – 12pm.
+Please join the Enrichmond Foundation at Evergreen Cemetery for a series of volunteer clean-up days most Saturdays from 9am-12pm

 Volunteer tasks include clearing overgrowth, trash pick up, and grave marker recording.

 Tools will be provided.
 Volunteers should dress for being outside the entire time and wear long pants, closed toe shoes, and bring gardening gloves.
 Volunteers should bring their own water/water bottles, though we will have water available.

 Carpooling is strongly encouraged–parking is limited.
 Volunteers must sign in and sign a waiver liability form.

 If you have questions or would like to schedule a different day to volunteer, please contact [email protected].

 After turning onto Evergreen Road (also labeled Bulheller Rd.) at the large white sign, please continue driving past East End Cemetery on your right until you drive through two white pillars labeled “Evergreen Cemetery”.
 Look for the yellow directional signs.

 You can then park in two guest parking lots within the cemetery, or along the paved loop as you enter to the right.

 Historic Evergreen Cemetery: